UDOOboard/Neo-Docs/docs/08_Arduino_M4_Processor/02_Pinout.md

-UDOO Neo replicates the same external pinout of Arduino Uno, extended with two parallel pin rows.
+UDOO Neo replicates the same external pinout of Arduino UNO, extended with two parallel pin rows.
-Internal pins are mechanically compatible with all the Arduino shields with Arduino Udo design.
+Internal pins are mechanically compatible with all the Arduino shields with Arduino UNO design.

-All the hardware features block can be accessed and connected via processors pad with a editable muxing.
-So the functions are not fixed but can accessed on different pads.
+All the hardware features can be accessed and connected via processors pad with an editable muxing.
+So the functions are not fixed but can by accessed on different pads.
-Some of these pads are connected to external pins to allow the users to connect their stuff.
+Some of these pads are connected to the external pins, allowing the users to connect their own stuff.

-The external pinout is organized as follows and all pins are theoretically divided in two groups:
+The external pinout is organized as follows, all pins are conceptually divided in two groups:
 * Cortex A9
 * Cortex M4 (Arduino like)

 <img style="width:400px;" src="../img/gionji/DOCS_internal_external_rows.JPG">

-External pins (orange) are by default assigned to A9 in GPIO mode.
-So these pins can be controlled directly from the file system (Linux, Android).
+External pins (in orange) are by default assigned to A9 in GPIO mode.
+So these pins can be controlled directly from the `sysfs` file system in Linux and Android.

-Internal pins (blue) are assigned and controlled by Cortex M4 with the same dimensions of Arduino UNO pinout.
-All the arduino shields compatible can be plugged directly on UDOO Neo board.
+Internal pins (in blue) are assigned and controlled by Cortex M4.
+All the compatible Arduino shields can be plugged directly on the UDOO Neo board.

-Pins functions can dinamically shared ad boot beetwen A9 and M4 core at boot.
-By default we provide this kind of configuration.
+Pins functions can be dynamically shared at boot time between the A9 and M4 cores.
+By default we provide *split* configuration.

-### Pin Diagram
+### Pinout diagram

 <img style="width:400px;" src="../img/gionji/DOCS_internal_pinout.PNG">

-## Peripherials
+## Arduino peripherals
-UDOO Neo replicate also the same pin functions as: pwm (8 instead of 6), spi, i2c and uarts.
+UDOO Neo replicates also the same pin functions of Arduino UNO: PWMs (8 instead of 6), SPI, I2C and UARTs.

-## Logic
+## Pin logic
 Freescale iMX 6soloX is 3.3 Volts compliant.
 Analog reference voltage is GROUND and AREF is set to 3.3 Volts.
-M4 architecture as more ADC and PWM resolution with more configuration mode.
+The M4 architecture has more ADC and PWM resolution (compared to Arduino UNO) with more configuration mode.